VyjayanthiPolapragada/Titanic_Dataset_Analysis/README.md

 # Titanic_Dataset_Analysis
 Perfomed Data Analysis on the Titanic Dataset

+The Dataset is taken from this website -> https://www.kaggle.com/datasets/yasserh/titanic-dataset

+The dataset used in this code is also uploaded in the repository for reference.